cristianCeamatu/theOdinProject-jscalculator/README.md

 # This is a Linux - Ubuntu calculator clone build with Javascript

-> The project is Javascript Calculator build for [TheOdinProject](https://www.theodinproject.com/).
+> The project is a Javascript Calculator build for [TheOdinProject](https://www.theodinproject.com/).
 Enjoy your calculations!

 ![screenshot](./app-screenshot-full.png)